custosoft/get-ntmu.github.io/data/panevista/README.md

 CHANGES FROM 1.0.0 **(Updated by Custosoft)**:
 - Added Shutdown Dialog (Thanks to R.O.B. and MrAmayosken)
-- Added Bitmap for Enterprise Edition
+- Added Bitmap for Enterprise Edition of Win10

 Enjoy!